-Jim’s maternal grandmother was an orphaned child sold as an indentured servant and lived a very hard existence until her adulthood when she freed herself and married a good man from Tennessee.
+Jim Savley, the founder of Small World was being shaped for ministry even as a child.
+Jim’s maternal grandmother was an orphaned child sold as an indentured servant and lived a hard existence until her adulthood when she freed herself and married a good man from Tennessee.
 Jim recalls in his early childhood being admonished to always be kind to orphans in honor of his grandmother and her experience.

 Small World continues to rescue orphans in institutions on 4 continents around the world and place them for adoption in Christian families.

-Jim joined the United States Marine Corps after graduating from High school.
+Jim joined the United States Marine Corps after graduating from High school in 1967.
 In 1968 he was deployed to Vietnam and arrived there in late February.
 Jim suffered combat injuries during the battle of Khe Sanh in Quang Tri Province South Vietnam.
 Jim was awarded the Purple Heart.

 After the Marine Corps Jim attended college at Middle Tennessee State University (MTSU) with financial assistance from the GI Bill where he received a Bachelor of Science Degree.

-Jim then began a career in Law Enforcement as a Criminal Investigator for the District Attorney’s Office covering three counties adjoining Nashville Tennessee.
+He then began a career in Law Enforcement as a Criminal Investigator for the District Attorney’s Office covering a three county judicial district near Nashville Tennessee.
 After two years of under cover work as director of the DA’s Drug Task Force Unit Jim joined the Sumner County Sheriff’s Department as a detective and served in that capacity investigating felony crimes.

 Jim received Christ as his savior in 1976 and became an avid student of the bible.
 After having been called into the ministry Jim and his wife Jean and their two young sons Jimbo and Josh sold their home in Tennessee and moved to Lynchburg Virginia where Jim enrolled in Liberty Baptist Seminary.
 After Graduating from the Seminary the family had grown to include two daughters, Julie and Jennifer.

 Jim joined the pastoral staff at Thomas Road Baptist Church in Lynchburg, VA in 1981.
-He became the first director of the “Save A Baby Ministry” at TRBC, helping establish the Family Life Services Adoption Agency and the God Parent Maternity Home.
-Jim led the pro-life/ pro-family ministries for Thomas Road Baptist Church and appeared on The Old Time Gospel Hour TV Ministry with Dr. Jerry Falwell several times during the period of 1981-1985.
+He became the first director of the “Save A Baby Ministry” at Thomas Road Baptist Church, leading the establishment of the Family Life Services Adoption Agency and the God Parent Maternity Home in Lynchburg, VA.
+Jim led the pro-life/ pro-family ministries for Thomas Road Baptist Church and appeared on The Old Time Gospel Hour TV Ministry with Dr. Jerry Falwell during the period of 1981-1985.

 Our ministry has always been to the child first.